-In this course, students will analyze the theories and techniques related to the understanding, prognosis, and management of human behavior within industries.
-In addition, they will apply key methodologies for job analysis, employee recruitment and selection, human resource management, performance evaluation, training and professional development strategies.
+In this course, students will analyze theories and techniques related to understanding, forecasting, and managing human behavior within industries.
+They will apply key methodologies for job analysis, recruitment, and selection of employees, among others, emphasizing the profession's ethical principles and values.
+They will employ company training and human capital development strategies.
+In addition, they will evaluate human resource management, including performance within the organization.